 - Empirical health informatics research

-Through its rigorous MHI program with real-world application, NKU prepares students to thrive in health informatics careers.
+Through its rigorous M.S. in Health Informatics program with real-world application studies, NKU prepares students to thrive in health informatics careers.

-Learn more about NKU's online Master of Science in Health Informatics program.
+Learn more about NKU’s online M.S. in Health Informatics program.